<> Herona marathus (Doubleday, 1848) <>

 Photo taken at Chiang Dao Wildlife Sanctuary, Chiang Mai, Thailand.
 540m a.s.l.

-One of the larger Apaturinae species.
-Often settles head down on tree trunks with its wings closed and can be difficult to spot.
-Fairly widespread but not common.
-Multivoltine with several generations each year.
-The larvae of this species are rather unusual and look like they are wearing some sort of horned theatrical mask.
+Herona marathus is one of the larger Apaturinae species.
+It often settles head down on tree trunks with its wings closed and can be difficult to spot.
+It is fairly widespread but is not common.
+This species is multivoltine with several generations each year.
+The larvae are rather unusual and look like they are wearing some sort of horned theatrical mask.

 Synonyms and previously used names: Herona marathon, Herona angustata